datarisk-io/mlops_codex/docs/source/deploying.rst

 For now, Neomaril only does indirect monitoring.
 This means that Neomaril follows the input of the model in production and checks if it is close to the data presented to the model in training.
 So, when configuring the monitoring system, we need to know which training generated that model and what features are relevant to monitoring the model.

+We offer both "Population Stability Index" (PSI and PSI average) and "SHapley Additive exPlanations" (SHAP and SHAP average) metrics.

 Besides that, we need to know how to correctly handle the features and the model.

 The production data is saved raw, and the training data is not (check :ref:`training_guide:Running a training execution`).
-So we need to know the steps in processing the raw production data to get the model features like the ones we saved during training:
+So we need to know the steps in processing the raw production data to get the model features like the ones we saved during training: :ref:`monitoring_parameters:Monitoring configuration`

-**TBD in the preprocess module.**
+The first method you need to call is :py:meth:`neomaril_codex.pipeline.NeomarilPipeline.register_monitoring_config`, which is responsible for registering the monitoring configuration at the database.

+Next, you can manually run the monitoring process, calling the method :py:meth:`neomaril_codex.pipeline.NeomarilPipeline.run_monitoring`.